DON’T MISS

 Sechseläuten: Why is Zurich setting fire to a snowman next Monday?

-If you are in Zurich on the third Monday of April, you may see some peculiar sights.
+If you are in Zurich on April 28, you may see some peculiar sights.
 From exploding snowmen to cavalry circling a burning effigy of a medieval bogeyman, Sechseläuten is truly something to behold.

 What is Sechseläuten in Zurich?